evannetwork/evannetwork.github.io/dapps/angular/task.md

 npm run dapps-serve
 ```

-Before you take a look into the application, add a cool img into public.imgSquare (use [https://www.base64-image.de/](https://www.base64-image.de) to format your img into a base64).
+Before you take a look into the application, add a cool img into `public.imgSquare` (use [https://www.base64-image.de/](https://www.base64-image.de) to format your img into a base64).

-Now you can navigate to [http://localhost:3000/dev.html#/dashboard.evan/favorites](http://localhost:3000/dev.html#/dashboard.evan/favorites) to add your application as a new favorite.
-Click on "add bookmark" and insert the name of your ƉApp that is specified within the dbcp.json file (in this case "tutorialtask") and open it.
+Now you can navigate to [http://localhost:3000/dev.html#/dashboard.evan/favorites](`http://localhost:3000/dev.html#/dashboard.evan/favorites`) to add your application as a new favorite.
+Click on `add bookmark` and insert the name of your ƉApp that is specified within the `dbcp.json` file (in this case `tutorialtask`) and open it.
 There you will find an empty ƉApp that displays nothing more than an empty application.
 At this point we can start developing.

 # 2. Insert TodoMVC
-Download the [TodoMVC app](https://github.com/tastejs/todomvc/tree/master/examples/angular2) and have a look into the "examples/angular2" folder.
+Download the [TodoMVC app](https://github.com/tastejs/todomvc/tree/master/examples/angular2) and have a look into the `examples/angular2` folder.
 - services
   - store.js
   - store.ts